 ICAN - Privacy Practices

-Notice of Privacy Practices for Prospective and Current ICAN Patients
+Notice of Privacy Practices for the ICAN Website and for Prospective and Current ICAN Patients

-The personal information collected from the visitors of our website, including their identity, remains confidential.
+Information collected from the visitors of our website remains confidential.
 We respect the law(s) on confidentiality applicable to this website (hosting country) and we will never pass on these data to any third party, unless required by law.
-Our website does not collect any cookies.

 I. Specific ICAN Patient Privacy Practices pursuant to HIPAA.
 At ICAN, your privacy as a cancer patient is of the utmost importance to us, and protecting your personal information is a responsibility we take very seriously.
 ICAN will not share any information we receive from you with any third party without your express written permission.